guoyu07/go-sequence/README.md

 A sequence generator implemented by golang

 ## How?
- - MySQL for persist storage
+ - MySQL for persist storage to record app, bucket and cursor
- - Redis for atmoic POP
+ - Redis for atomic POP

 ## 2 types of seqs will be supported